jonmay/USC-CS662/_staffers/jonmay.md

 photo: jonmay.jpeg
 ---

-Office Hours: Mondays and Wednesdays 2:00–3:00 pm, SAL 311, or by appointment
+Office Hours: Mondays and Wednesdays 9:00–9:50 am, SAL 311, or by appointment (at ISI on other days)